 The example code shown above, which creates the BasicLog object and Naming Service name binding, must either throw or catch the exceptions listed below.
-Log exception details, for this and all other examples, are described in Section 3.1, Exceptions, on page 73.
+Log exception details, for this and all other examples, are described in "Exceptions".

 BasicLog (including Interval)